szz51723/ForeGuided-VP/README.md

 ## Acknowledgment
 This research was supported by the State Key Program of National Natural Science Foun dation of China (52332010).
 The numerical calculations in this article have been done on the supercomputing system in the Supercomputing Center of Wuhan University.
 The authors also acknowledge all editors and reviewers for their suggestions.

+*Due to confidentiality agreements, the original dataset used in this project consists of real-world vehicle data provided by a corporate partner and cannot be made publicly available.
+However, we are open to sharing a subset of reference data for research purposes.
+If you are interested, please send an email with a brief introduction of your identity and your intended use.
+Reference data will be provided upon review.

 Copyright © 2025 State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, University of Wuhan.
 For questions, contact wangzhuoer@whu.edu.cn